apache/trafficserver/doc/admin-guide/performance/index.en.rst

 :ts:cv:`proxy.config.net.connections_throttle`

-Error responses from origins are conistent and costly
+Error responses from origins are consistent and costly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If error responses are costly for your origin server to generate, you may elect